ardubit/avr/README.md

 Would you like to learn microcontrollers?
 Do you think it is easy?

-:exploding_head:
+Salad from registers, bits, operations, and modes... :exploding_head:

 Even tiny 1KB memory microcontrollers (like ATtiny13) require a deep knowledge of various fields of science such as electronics, programming, digital logic, math.
 Microcontrollers are not huge banking systems, and probably, programming of them will not guarantee you to earn tons of money, but it is definitely fun units for life.
 Just imagine what technological power people need to produce these logical units, and you as a developer can get them just less or more than $1!

-Step-by-step projects are very useful material.
 This storage consists easily understandable files with pure notes.
-These projects cover all necessary topics of microcontrollers: GPIO, Interrupts, Timers, ADC, CPU, and many more.
+These step-by-step projects cover all necessary topics of microcontrollers: GPIO, Interrupts, Timers, PWM, ADC, CPU, and many more.

-It can be used as quick solutions.
+Quick projects for the weekend hack!

 :v: